xrdocs/8000/_tutorials/2023-08-22-cisco-8000-q100-q200-hardware-resources-encapsulation-db-for-label-transport.md

 - Packets are reconstructed with proper network headers and send out of the corresponding egress interface.

-**This write up is about egress large encapsulation resource usage and monitoring**
+## Label encap resource usage

+large & small, resource as seen below

+some appln programs at slice-pai and some on all slice-pairs

 Label encap resource consumption can be per slice level , per slice-pair or per device/NPU level based on different label applications implemented in the system.
 Below table brief on the resources associated with label programming and its scope of programming,